 Beat with whisk attachment for 3 minutes on high.

-To assemble, cut one cupcake in half and stick it gently into the bottom of the jar. add about 1 tbsp of filling and place the other half ontop.
+To assemble, cut one cupcake in half and stick it gently into the bottom of the jar. add about 1 tablespoon of filling and place the other half ontop.
 The filling will spread itself out.
 Pipe frosting onto the top, adorn with sprinkles, grab a spoon, and enjoy!

 I was Mrs. Cool Mom over the weekend when I took out a plate of goodies for the neighborhood kids to test...they had a field day with all the choices, and had quite the sugar rush after, and then I sent them home....Awhahahhaha!